-Interoperability between birth defects surveillance programs and electronic health records systems (EHRs) refers to the ability of different information systems, devices or applications to communicate within and across organizational boundaries; to exchange information accurately, effectively and consistently; and to use the information that has been exchanged to enhance individual and population health.
+Interoperability between Birth Defects Surveillance (BDS) programs and electronic health records systems (EHRs) refers to the ability of different information systems, devices or applications to communicate within and across organizational boundaries; to exchange information accurately, effectively and consistently; and to use the information that has been exchanged to enhance individual and population health.

 The readiness assessment is designed to help birth defects programs gain an understanding of their current system and business processes, agency policies, available resources, existing partnerships, and IT considerations to determine readiness for automated electronic data exchange using health information standards.